 Every fourth class session of the first-year seminar is a workshop led by the Lang First Year Fellow assigned to your course.
 Your First Year Fellow is an upper-level Lang student who serves as a peer advisor throughout the semester.
 These workshops address the transitional issues often confronted by first-year students at Lang.
 They are designed to help you develop skills in time management, good study habits, critical thinking and seminar discussion techniques, and personal health and safety.

 All freshmen are required to fulfill two semesters of expository writing: Writing the Essay 1 and Writing the Essay 2 (4 credits each).

 Writing the Essay 1 is an intensive seminar for first-year students to help them develop their ideas through reading and writing.
-Instructors choose literary topics based on their interests and expertise.
-The topics, which range in scope and approach, are geared toward the work of crafting and revising essays.
-Students experiment with a variety of expository and creative styles and proceed throughout the semester from familiar writing (the personal essay) to more analytical writing (the critical essay).
-You should emerge from this course with more confidence in the process of formulating, developing, and expressing your ideas with the written word.
+Instructors choose literary topics on the basis of their interests and expertise.
+The topics, which vary in scope and approach, are geared toward the work of writing and revising essays.
+Students experiment with a variety of expository and creative styles and proceed through the semester from familiar writing (the personal essay) to more analytical writing (the critical essay).
+You will emerge from this course with more confidence in your ability to formulate, develop, and express your ideas with the written word.

 In Writing the Essay 2, students resume the work of the first course with activities that develop a clear and forceful prose style through close reading and consistent writing and revision.
 Students are expected to learn research methods and produce at least one in-depth essay that requires library research.
 Each section of the course may focus on a specific discipline—such as literary criticism, psychology, or cultural studies—and its mode of essay writing (with reading and inquiry conducted at a higher level than in the previous semester).
 Writing the Essay 2 prepares students for the challenges of writing in a variety of concentrations, since expectations often differ among the disciplines.